StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 This all seems a bit nuts

-- Can't we use a PRNG to generate weights?
+- Can’t we use a PRNG to generate weights?

 ---
 # Pseudorandom weights

-We'll use a small auxiliary RNG to generate weights
+We’ll use a small auxiliary RNG to generate weights

 - Auxiliary RNG: 64 bits of state
 - Output: 64 bits weights
-  - can't have duplicates
+  - can’t have duplicates
   - beneficial in this case

 PCG-RXS-M-XS-64 (PCG64) is arguably the best PRNG for this case
 - LCG core + strong non-linear bijective output function

 ---
-# Julia 1.10 — "DotMix++"
+# Julia 1.10 — “DotMix++”

 - Generate weights with PCG (adds 1 × 64-bit word)
 - Accumulate dot product into main RNG state (no extra words!)